-- 14. Enter "Y" if the arrangement has incentives. - 15.
-For "Total Base Payment Amount", the Health Plan shall report the base payment incurred or paid by the Health Plan to the provider under the selected payment model, not including incentives or penalties. - 16.
-For "Total Bonus Payment Amount", the Health Plan shall estimate the bonus incentives and shared savings incurred or paid by the Health Plan to the provider under the selected payment model. - 17.
-For "Total Penalties Assessed Amount", the Health Plan shall estimate the penalties assessed for each provider under the selected payment model. - 18.
+Type x Initiative, the Health Plan shall report: - a.
+The Total Cost of Care for all members counted - b.
+The Total Dollars (of the Total Cost of Care) at risk to the Provider under the Provider x VBP Provider Type x Initiative. - 13.
+For "Provider Base Payment Amount", the Health Plan shall report the base payment incurred or paid by the Health Plan to the provider under the selected payment model, not including incentives or penalties. - 14.
+Potential and Actual Incentives, Bonus and Penalties: - a.
+For "Provider Potential Incentive/Bonus Amount" and "Total Provider Incentive/Bonus Payment Amount", the Health Plan

+- shall estimate the potential and actual bonus/incentives and shared savings incurred or paid by the Health Plan to the provider under the VBP Provider Type x Initiative. - b.
+For "Provider Potential Penalties Amount" and "Provider Penalties Assessed Amount", the Health Plan shall estimate the potential and actual penalties assessed for each provider under the VBP Provider Type x Initiative. - c.
+The potential incentive/bonus or penalty is the amount that each provider may incur for a given payment initiative and payment category, regardless of whether the bonus/incentive payment/penalty was incurred/made or incurred/assessed. - 15.
 For "Physician Organization", the Health Plan shall indicate any larger entity with whom the provider is affiliated for the purposes of the payment arrangement.
+Affiliations not tied to payment arrangements relevant to this report need not be identified.
 The Health Plan shall use the "Physician Organization Ref" to populate the variable.
 If the Physician Organization is marked as Other (i.e. "I") then the Health Plan shall also enter the Physician Organization's name in "Physician Organization Other".
-If not, the Health Plan shall leave the "Other Physician Organization" field null.
-If the provider has payment arrangements with more than one Physician Organization, the Health Plan shall add an additional row to reflect that provider's additional membership(s), and accordingly parse their base payments, bonuses, and penalties arrangement. - E) Section 3: The Health Plan shall submit a Member Attribution table (MAT) that corresponds with the PLDF.
-The purpose of this file is to identify all members attributed to providers with VBP arrangements.
+If not, the Health Plan shall leave the "Other Physician Organization" field null. - a.
+If the provider under a given VBP Provider Type x Initiative has payment arrangements with more than one Physician Organization, the Health Plan shall add an additional row to reflect that provider's additional membership(s), and accordingly parse their base payments, bonuses, and penalties arrangement. - b.
+The fields "PO Base Payment Amount," "PO Potential Incentive/Bonus Amount," "PO Incentive/Bonus Payment